Tour start → end dates | Price | Enquire |

 Included Activities: Grootfontein – San Bushman cultural experience

-It takes approximately six hours to reach Etosha National Park.
+We travel to Etosha National Park today.
 There is a wide variety of wildlife in Etosha National Park, including five rare or endangered species: black rhinos, Hartmann’s mountain zebras, black-faced impalas, roan antelopes, and the tiny Damara dik-dik.
 Due to the large, sparsely vegetated pans and man-made waterholes in Etosha, game viewing is relatively easy.
 While viewing the pans is difficult due to the dense bushland surrounding them, there are enough clearings, pans, and waterholes to generally be able to observe them.
 Spend the evening at Namutoni before embarking on an optional evening game drive.
 It is possible to upgrade your accommodation here.

 Meals: Breakfast, Dinner